Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Ukazatel na element s fokusem nebo NULL.
+Ukazatel na prvek zaměřený nebo NULL.

 ### <a name="remarks"></a>Poznámky